-• Member States should ensure the availability of spectrum for public transport purposes and implement relevant EU Decisions for FRMCS and ITS urban rail supported by coherent European standardisation initiatives (including for example FRMCS receivers).
-Member States should support the development, where appropriate, of any additional spectrum measures such as cross border coordination or sharing with others usages or use of innovative 5G services, including commercial networks, if compatible with other non-spectrum EU regulations.
+- Member States should ensure the availability of spectrum for public transport purposes and implement relevant EU Decisions for FRMCS and ITS urban rail supported by coherent European standardisation initiatives (including for example FRMCS receivers).
+Member States should support the development, where appropriate, of any additional spectrum measures such as cross border coordination or sharing with others usages or use of innovative 5G services, including commercial networks, if compatible with other non-spectrum EU regulations. - European Commission and Member States should monitor ITS market developments and evolution of European standards and technology supporting ITS usage in order to maintain efficient usage of EU harmonised spectrum.
+Due to technology neutrality implemented in spectrum regulation, any support to a particular ITS road technology remains at the initiative from European Commission.